VNG-Realisatie/notificatieservices/docs/api-specification/ontwerpbesluiten.md

 Aanscherping:
 - Event should be transferred using the YANA notifications_post operation.

-  ~~- Events can be transferred with all standard or application-defined HTTP request methods that support payload body transfers.
+  - ~~Events can be transferred with all standard or application-defined HTTP request methods that support payload body transfers.
 Events can be also be transferred in HTTP responses and with all HTTP status codes that permit payload body transfers.~~
 - Only the structured mode is allowed.
   - structured (required): HTTP message body contains both event data and metadata attributes; an appropriate event format is used (non-batching) JSON is the only event format that MUST be supported)

-  ~~- batched (optional): HTTP message body contains event data and metadata attributes from multiple events; an appropriate event format is used.~~
+  - ~~batched (optional): HTTP message body contains event data and metadata attributes from multiple events; an appropriate event format is used.~~

-  ~~- binary (required): HTTP message body contains event data as-is; event attributes mapped to HTTP-headers; HTTP Content-Type header declares the media type.~~
+  - ~~binary (required): HTTP message body contains event data as-is; event attributes mapped to HTTP-headers; HTTP Content-Type header declares the media type.~~
 - Received Content-Type header value is application/cloudevents+json

-  ~~- application/cloudevents(+xxxx): structured mode (xxx denotes the used event format)~~
+  - ~~application/cloudevents(+xxxx): structured mode (xxx denotes the used event format)~~

-  ~~- application/cloudevents-batch: batched mode~~
+  - ~~application/cloudevents-batch: batched mode~~

-  ~~- Otherwise: binary mode (Content-Type header declares the media type.)~~
+  - ~~Otherwise: binary mode (Content-Type header declares the media type.)~~
 - Structured content mode:
   - The HTTP message body MUST contain both event data and metadata attributes.
   - The HTTP Content-Type header MUST be set to the media type of an event format (E.g. application/cloudevents+json; charset=UTF-8)
   - The chosen event format defines how all attributes, and data, are represented in the HTTP message body.
-  ~~- Implementations MAY include the same HTTP headers as defined for the binary mode (E.g. ce-id).~~
+  - ~~Implementations MAY include the same HTTP headers as defined for the binary mode (E.g. ce-id).~~
 - Batched content mode: Niet toegestaan.
 Pas toestaan als er use cases voor zijn.
 - Binary content mode: Niet toegestaan.
 Pas toestaan als er use cases voor zijn.